 Reporting Discrimination, Harassment, and Retaliation

-Students who feel that they have been subjected to discrimination, harassment, and/or retaliation, should contact the dean of their school.
-Students accused of harassment, discrimination and/or retaliation will be subject to disciplinary proceedings set forth in the applicable school's code of conduct.
-Student complaints against faculty or staff members are subject to the nonacademic student grievance procedure.
+Students who feel that they have been subjected to discrimination, harassment, and/or retaliation by other students should contact the Office of Community Standards.
+Students accused of harassment, discrimination and/or retaliation will be subject to the disciplinary proceedings set forth in the Student Code of Conduct.

-Confidential reports may be made by contacting a counselor at the Student Counseling Center located at TCC 270 or at 310.506.4210.
-Confidential reports can also be made by contacting University Chaplain Sara Barton, at TCC 106A or at 310.506.4275.
-Anonymous reports may be made on the anonymous Wave Tip line by calling voice mail at 310.506.7634 or on the LiveSafe app.
-For any campus emergency, call 310.506.4441.
+Confidential reports may be made by contacting a counselor at the Student Counseling Center located at TCC 270 or at (310) 506-4210.
+Confidential reports can also be made by contacting University Chaplain Sara Barton, at TCC 106A or at (310) 506-4275.